 Viivo: Encrypts your files as they climb to Cloud

-Viivo: H for cloud storage, it's definitely something we're all concerned about.
-The Clouds offer a way to synchronize data between devices, as well as to easily access it at any time from the Internet.
+Viivo: Security for cloud storage is something we definitely care about.
+Cloud services offer a way of synchronizing data between devices, as well as easily accessing them at any time from the Internet.

-One of the main ones with cloud storage is that you don't know who controls your data.
-Companies like Google, Dropbox, Amazon and they promise your data is safe, but most seem to scan your files for various reasons.1ive
+One of the main issues with cloud storage is that you do not know who controls your data.
+Companies like Google, Dropbox, Amazon, and Microsoft promise that your data is secure, but most of them seem to scan your files for a variety of reasons.1ive

 Microsoft, for example, in the Onedrive service, automatically scans your files for naked photos that are sent to a personal folder in the user's account.